 If you wanted your child to learn to play piano, you would not hand them the sheet music for Etudes-tableaux, Op.
 39: No. 1 in C Minor, Allegro agitato and tell them, “Here, play this.”
-You would start by going to toddler and preschool music groups where they would clap to the beat of simple songs and twirl with scarves to happy music.
+You would start by going to preschool music groups where they would clap to the beat of simple songs and twirl with scarves to happy music.
 As they got older, you’d show them how to place their fingers on a piano’s keyboard.
 You would give them simple songs with only two or three notes.
 Then you’d build up to Chopsticks and Twinkle, Twinkle, Little Star.
-With time and practice, you would have them play more and more complicated songs.
+With time and practice you would have them play more and more complicated songs.
 From the very beginning you would immerse them in music by playing music in the car or while cleaning the house.
 You might have picnics at Music Under the Stars by the local pops orchestra or city symphony.
-You might even start singing together while walking down the frozen foods aisle at the grocery store.
+You might even start singing while walking down the frozen foods aisle at the grocery store.

 There are some kids who could sit at a piano and play Fur Elise without much difficulty, but those children are the exception.
 Most kids just don’t learn that way.